trwaters/multiphaseAGNdiskwinds/index.md

     <source src="midres_n-zoom.mp4" media="only screen and (max-device-width: 568px)"></source>
 </video>

 Starting around t=1200, the brown gas engulfed within the crest of the IAF can be seen becoming a more whitish color, indicating that the gas is becoming more rarefied due to a rise in temperature.
 TI is continuously operating within this gas, hence continuous heating is taking place.
-This also takes place within the bubbles underneath the IAFs.
+This can also be seen happening within the bubbles underneath the IAFs.

 Here is an animated version of Fig. 9 showing the full domain.
 Starting from t=1200, we evolve for 1.6 orbits at r_out, long enough to reach a fully developed clumpy wind solution.
 For NGC 5548, the system we used to derive characteristic heating and cooling rates, this corresponds to 6 Myr of evolution.
 <video poster="midres_nfull-preview.png" width="675" height="750" controls preload>